NicoleJackson89/pp4-recipe-share/README.md

 </details>

 - As a logged in user, a logout page is available where they can successfully logout of the webpage.
-- Once logged out the user will be prompted of a successful signing out and redirected to the home page.
+- Once logged out the user will be prompted for a successful signing out and redirected to the home page.

 <details>
 <summary> Delete Confirmation on Recipes